JaredGill/Data_Collection_Crypto/README.md

 - Grafana was used to observe and monitor the metrics of the EC2 instance and the docker containers through Prometheus.
 - Initially a docker.daemon.json file for docker metrics and sudo nano /etc/systemd/system/node_exporter.service to create a node exporter for the EC2.
 ### Creating docker.daemon
-- This allows prometheus to track docker container metrics which are ran from the EC2.
+- This  gives prometheus an address to track docker container metrics which are ran from the EC2.
 The file contains:
 ```
 {
     "metrics-addr" : "127.0.0.1:9323",